tap349/tap349.github.io/_posts/2018-03-12-react-native-subscriptions-android.md

 #### set either development or production environment

-it's possible to make test purchases of real subscriptions in both `development` and `production` environments - just don't forget to forward ports in `development` environment.
+it's possible to purchase test subscriptions in both `development` and `production` environments - just don't forget to forward ports in `development`.

 #### install application on real device